The Dynamics of Team Coaching

 Leadership coaching doesn’t have to be a one-on-one process.
-Just like coaching a sports team, coaching a work team involves honing both individual skill and group talent.
+Just like coaching a sports team, coaching a work team involves honing both individual skills and group talent.

 Team coaching involves a single coach — either a skilled outsider or team leader — working with a group of managers or executives.
-This type of coaching gives members of the group the opportunity to stretch beyond their current abilities.
-And by partnering with the team in the context of its everyday work challenges, the coach can introduce new ideas and see opportunities to improve team performance.
+One of several types of leadership coaching, team coaching gives members of the group the opportunity to stretch beyond their current abilities.

 As with individual coaching, team coaching should focus on results.
 An effective leadership coach will work with the team to use its relationships, shared experiences, and interpersonal awareness in a way that supports the team’s goals.